angulardart/site-angulardart/src/angular/guide/template-syntax.md

   * Many HTML attributes appear to map to properties ... but not in the way you might think!

-  That last category is confusing until you grasp the following general rule:
+  That last category is confusing unless you know this general rule:

   **Attributes *initialize* DOM properties and then they're done.
   Property values can change; attribute values can't.**